 'Designing for ethics in large organisations'

 SNCF is a public and mission-led company delivering mobility services for all French citizens.
-The commitment with its social responsibility implies the need for creating strong engagements on inclusivity, accessibility and sustainability.
+The commitment to its social responsibility implies the need for creating strong engagements on inclusivity, accessibility and sustainability.

-Finally, David will address and open the discussion on how current climate emergency and future forces of change are questioning the design practice and the ethics involved.
-And although this talk is about one of the largest, state-owned railway companies with over 275,000 employees, this talk is also interesting for anyone dealing with ethics in smaller organisations.
+Finally, David will address and open the discussion on how the current climate emergency and future forces of change are questioning the design practice and the ethics involved.
+And although this talk is about a subsidiary in one of the largest state-owned railway companies with over 275,000 employees, it is also interesting for anyone dealing with ethics in smaller organisations.

 Saturday, September 17, 12:30